astronomer/docs/astro/manage-connections-variables.md

 - In case you want to override variables in the Airflow UI, Airflow variables set in environment variables take precedence over Airflow UI variables.
 See [Environment variable priority](environment-variables.md#environment-variable-priority)
 - On Astro, you can create your connections and variables as environment variables from the Cloud UI.
 See [use environment variables](environment-variables.md#set-environment-variables-in-the-cloud-ui) for more details.
 - Environment variables marked as **Secret** are encrypted in the Astronomer control plane.
 See [How environment variables are stored on Astro](environment-variables.md#how-environment-variables-are-stored-on-astro) for details.
-- Limits open connections to your metadata database, especially if you are using your connections and variables outside of task definitions.
+- This approach limits the number of open connections to your metadata database, especially if you are using your connections and variables outside of task definitions.

 #### Limitations